-The Big Week launches with the World's Greatest Gourd Growers and their titanic orbs doing battle in the 47th Annual SAFEWAY WORLD CHAMPIONSHIP PUMPKIN WEIGH-OFF, the Super Bowl of weigh-offs, on Monday, October 12 (7 a.m., on the IDES Grounds, 735 Main Street, Half Moon Bay).
+The Big Week launches with the World's Greatest Gourd Growers and their titanic orbs doing battle in the 48th Annual SAFEWAY WORLD CHAMPIONSHIP PUMPKIN WEIGH-OFF, the Super Bowl of weigh-offs, on Monday, October 11 (7 a.m., on the IDES Grounds, 735 Main Street, Half Moon Bay).
 Organizers are offering a hefty, world’s biggest top prize of $7 per pound and $30,000 in total prize money for a new world record entered at Half Moon Bay plus beefed up overall prize money going to the Top 20.
-Two-time Half Moon Bay champion Leonardo Urena’s goliath 2,175-pound mega-gourd obliterated a formidable field of heavyweight contenders in winning the 2019 Safeway World Championship Pumpkin Weigh-Off and setting a new California record.
-Urena, from Napa, CA, is expected to return to defend his title and contend for the $30,000 world record prize.
-The Goliath grand champion mega-gourd, along with the top four heaviest weigh-off pumpkins, will be displayed at the Pumpkin Festival, October 17-18.
+Anoka, Minnesota grower Travis Gienger’s goliath 2,350-pound mega-gourd obliterated a formidable field of heavyweight contenders in winning the 2020 Safeway World Championship Pumpkin Weigh-Off.
+The Goliath grand champion mega-gourd, along with the top four heaviest weigh-off pumpkins, will be displayed at the Pumpkin Festival, October 16-17.

 SMASHING ENTERTAINMENT ON FOUR STAGES